dverhaert/GNUradio-802.11ah/README.md

     sudo apt install python-pip

-Then follow the instructions posted on [The GNUradio PyBOMBS github](https://github.com/gnuradio/pybombs).
+Then follow the instructions posted on [The GNUradio PyBOMBS Github repository](https://github.com/gnuradio/pybombs).
 For the impatient, these were the commands that did the trick the last time I checked:

     pip install PyBOMBS
     pybombs auto-config